 But software development tends to have much more largely budgeted, invested projects.

 Other things being equal.
-The skillset that UI UX designers use, the front-end developers, the website developers also often overlap with the skill set that would be utilized by a marketing agency in the business of custom website design and development.
+The skillset that UI UX designers use, the front-end developers, and the website developers also often overlap with the skill set that would be utilized by a marketing agency in the business of custom website design and development.

 The skill sets of the junior custom software developer are probably more akin to the senior developer at the marketing agency.
 Other things being equal.
 But that's a whole different story.